-- 1. Students will understand philosophical literature, past and present, and will acquire a critical appreciation of their contribution to the life of the individual and society. - 2.
-Students will improve their writing skills by explaining, exploring, and critically examining philosophical theories and arguments relating to the self and society. - 3.
-Students will improve communication skills by explaining orally philosophical theories and arguments in the area of ethics. - 4.
-Students will develop an openness to having their beliefs challenged, and learn to comprehend and appreciate the beliefs of others. - 5.
-Students will be able to show that issues may be regarded from multiple viewpoints, and will be able to present reasons in support of each viewpoint.
+- 1. Students will improve critical thinking by developing skills of explaining, critically examining, and responding to feminist philosophical theories. - 2.
+Students will improve writing skills by explaining, exploring, and critically examining feminist philosophical theories. - 3.
+Students will improve communication skills by explaining orally feminist philosophical theories and arguments.

+4. Students will develop an openness to having their beliefs challenged, and learn to comprehend and appreciate the beliefs of others.